What is Ear Candling?

 - stress and tension treatment

-Pretty amazing huh?!
+Pretty impressive, huh?
 So what’s the process of this magical wonder treatment?
-The aromatherapy process involves lighting one end of a hollow candle and placing the other end in your ear canal.
+The “aromatherapy” process involves lighting one end of a hollow candle and placing the other end in your ear canal.
 Yes, it is that simple.

-Apparently, when the tube of waxed paper or gauze burns, it creates a vacuum-like effect just outside your ear canal.
-The supposed vacuum or difference in air pressure is proclaimed to draw out your earwax and treat other infections and ailments.
+When the waxed paper or gauze tube burns, it is supposed to create a vacuum-like effect outside your ear canal.
+Amazing!
+The vacuum or difference in air pressure draws out your earwax and treats other infections and ailments.

 Does Ear Candling Work?

-Ear candles sound pretty convincing, particularly because a vacuous fire is involved.
+Ear candles sound pretty convincing because they claim a vacuous fire is involved.
 Perhaps there is just something about the nature of fire that captures our imagination and makes us want to believe ear candling works.

-After all the power of the placebo effect can be very convincing.
-There is no doubt your mind is a powerful healing tool when given the chance.
+After all, the power of the placebo effect can be compelling.
+No doubt your mind is a powerful healing tool when given a chance.

-However, we’re not convinced if positive thinking and a smoldering tube of waxy paper can cure a sinus infection or extract impacted earwax.
+However, we’re not convinced if positive thinking and a smouldering tube of waxy paper can cure a sinus infection or extract impacted earwax.
 And neither are medical researchers as they claim, “No evidence suggests that ear candling is an effective treatment for any condition.”
-Moreover, for ear candling the, “claimed mechanism of action has not been verified, no positive clinical effect has been reliably recorded, and it is associated with considerable risk.”
+Moreover, for ear candling, the “claimed mechanism of action has not been verified, no positive clinical effect has been reliably recorded, and it is associated with considerable risk.”

 Is Ear Candling Safe?

-You can easily purchase ear candles at places that might lend some credibility to their effectiveness and general safety.
+You can easily purchase ear candles at places that might lend credibility to their effectiveness and general safety.
 However, don’t let that lull you into a false sense of security.
-After all, as long as the product is not deemed “defective” the responsibility of safe use is generally with the person using it.
-For example, an adult can buy a box of safety matches, but if used incorrectly they certainly aren’t safe and can pose a real danger to people and property.
+After all, as long as the product is not deemed “defective”, the responsibility of safe use is generally with the person using it.
+For example, an adult can buy a box of safety matches, but they certainly aren’t safe if misused and can pose a real danger to people and property.

-Perhaps the key question with regard to ear candle safety is, are they an unnecessary safety risk to people and property?
-By unnecessary let’s think about whether there are safer alternatives that don’t involve lighting something on fire and sticking it in your ear.
+Perhaps the critical question concerning ear candle safety is, are they an unnecessary safety risk to people and property?
+By unnecessary, let’s think about safer alternatives that don’t involve lighting something on fire and sticking it in your ear.

-One alternative is to visit your General Practitioner who may offer ear syringing.
-Although this is becoming less common as many GPs prefer to refer patients on to clinics that practice earwax removal by microsuction.
+One alternative is to visit your General Practitioner, who may offer ear syringing.
+However, this is becoming less common as many GPs refer patients to clinics that practice earwax removal by microsuction.

-In cases where wax becomes “stuck” or impacted, it’s a good idea to book an appointment with Ear Health, or go and see your GP.
-Your ear canal is very sensitive, and a lot can go wrong if you light fires near it, or start picking inside of it with hair pins or tooth picks.
+In cases where wax becomes “stuck” or impacted, it’s a good idea to book an appointment with Ear Health or go and see your GP.
+Your ear canal is very sensitive, and a lot can go wrong if you light fires near it or start picking inside it with hairpins or toothpicks.

-Do you think the listing application process for ear candles has been completed to a sufficient standard?
-We’re interested to read your thoughts in the comments below.
+Do you think the regulatory and listing application process for ear candles has been completed to a sufficient standard?
+We’re interested in reading your thoughts in the comments below.